monyarm/NovelVM/README.md

 #### 7.6.2) IRIX dmedia sequencer: \[UNIX ONLY\]

-If you are using IRIX and the dmedia driver with sequencer support, you can set the environment variable `SCUMMVM_MIDIPORT` or the config file variable `dmedia_port` to specify your sequencer port.
+If you are using IRIX and the dmedia driver with sequencer support, you can set the environment variable `NOVELVM_MIDIPORT` or the config file variable `dmedia_port` to specify your sequencer port.
 The default is to use the first port.